 The film makes the public laugh, frown (because it probably reminds them of a similar situation they might have been through), it makes their hearts clench sometimes, but only for a split of a second.
 It’s still a Romanian film, long fix shots, long dialogues over a plate of food, an unexpected tragedy, a lost cat, and some dark humour.
 Adrian Sitaru re-enacts his short film The Cage (Colivia, 2010), adding some Lord (2009) flavour, and mix them with bright colours and diverse characters.

-Animals are part of life, so are funerals and neighbors likewise, and the film ends with a short fragment after the credits when all three combine: Toni, Mister Mihaies and Mister Lazar, with their animals, a dog (adopted from another neighbor’s doormat), a parrot and a cat meet in Mister Mihaies’s living room, where Toni recalls his funerary dream and demonstrates his singing hidden talents.
+Animals are part of life, so are funerals and neighbours likewise, and the film ends with a short fragment after the credits when all three combine; Toni, Mister Mihaies and Mister Lazar, with their animals, a dog (adopted from another neighbour’s doormat), a parrot and a cat meet in Mister Mihaies’s living room, where Toni recalls his funerary dream and demonstrates his singing hidden talents.

 Review by Maria Mantaluta

 P.S.: The film can be found here – and it has !!English subtitles!!